 31 October Helping Paws Staff Dog Day Care at Dayton Correctional Institution October 31, 2016 By ODRC Dayton Correctional Institution (DCI), Institutions DCI, Helping Paws, Dog Trainers, Dog Handlers 0 Helping Paws project began one year ago and has grown to be a huge success.
 The project began with nine dog handlers of varied experience.
 Interaction with the dogs has become a form of therapy for the handlers and other inmates in the facility.
 One staff member, who uses the services of Helping Paws regularly, commented that this project saved, and greatly improved the quality of his dog’s life.
 Other staff members, while apprehensive at first, are amazed when their dogs drag them to the unit, or do not want to leave.
 Helping Paws is thriving under the supervision of officer M. Wright and consists of 10 certified dog trainers and six secondary dog handlers.
-Related Dayton Correctional Institution Completes Mediation Training Dayton Correctional Institution (DCI) Host the Hogs Dayton Correctional Institution (DCI) Donates to the Ronald McDonald House Tapestry Hosts "You Touched My Life" at Dayton Correctional Institution (DCI) Helping Hands at Chillicothe Correctional Institution Equestrian Therapy at Dayton Correctional Institution Comments are closed.
+Related Dayton Correctional Institution Completes Mediation Training Dayton Correctional Institution (DCI) Host the Hogs Dayton Correctional Institution (DCI) Donates to the Ronald McDonald House Lorain Correctional Institution Staff Met with Members of LOOP Tapestry Hosts "You Touched My Life" at Dayton Correctional Institution (DCI) Helping Hands at Chillicothe Correctional Institution Comments are closed.